 *Unfortunately, 6th grade students are not eligible to participate in middle school athletics.

 22. How will I stay informed about what’s going on?

 Every team has a way to notify parents of homework assignments.
 Parents should check with the individual teams for more information.
 RRMS sends home school newsletters and has a variety of electronic ways to stay in touch.
 We send out regular email updates, so we need your email address!

-Also, additional information is provided through the school’s Twitter account, Facebook pages, Remind and Rock Hill Schools Iphone/Ipad app.
+Also, additional information is provided through the school’s Twitter account, Facebook page, Rock Hill Schools Mobile app.
 You will also receive telephone calls through the automated calling system which will inform you of important dates, events, and happenings around RRMS.